 Absolutely!
 Sitges is up there with the most beautiful and chi-chi towns on the Mediterranean.
 So if you’ve seen Saint Tropez, Portofino, and Amalfi, it’s time to try Sitges.
 Pretty, lively, cultured and stylish.
 Get those flights booked and come and see for yourself.

-Is Sitges safe?
+Is Sitges safe for tourists?

 Sitges is a small town with an accepting attitude.
 Violent crime is very rare.
 It is mostly free from the issues that you will find in Barcelona such as pick-pocketing.
 But, as you would anywhere, it always pays to be vigilant and to keep an eye on your belongings.